Vir Biotechnology Inc. (VIR) Shares Plummet Below 1-Year High - News Heater

 Analysts’ Opinion of VIR

-Many brokerage firms have already submitted their reports for VIR stocks, with JP Morgan repeating the rating for VIR by listing it as a “Overweight.”
-The predicted price for VIR in the upcoming period, according to JP Morgan is $34 based on the research report published on March 06, 2023 of the current year 2023.
+Many brokerage firms have already submitted their reports for VIR stocks, with BofA Securities repeating the rating for VIR by listing it as a “Neutral.”
+The predicted price for VIR in the upcoming period, according to BofA Securities is $14 based on the research report published on September 08, 2023 of the current year 2023.

 Insider Trading